stoppelda/PinnacleSupplies/README.md

 **Overview of Findings**

 Overall, the company's sales demonstrated an upward trajectory, with positive year-over-year (YoY) growth observed in most quarters.
 In 2014, All Key Prformance Indicators (KPIs) showed positive growth: sales (34%), order volume (37%) and AOV (4%).
 The rate of growth of AOV however slowed from 7% in 2013 to 4% in 2014.
 Below is the overview page from the PowerBI dashboard and more examples are included throughout the report.
-The entire interactive dashboard can be downloaded here>

 ![Image](https://github.com/user-attachments/assets/c46a666b-ab84-47f7-9dd3-7c7d7bc756e8)